 20 Jun Chattel Mortgage vs. Hire Purchase vs. Lease

 If you’re in the market for a new car and want a clear understanding of your finance options, catch our video.
 We look at the benefits and disadvantages of Chattel Mortgages, Hire Purchase, and Car Lease options.
-Watch the video above or read the full transcript below;
+Watch the video or read the full transcript;

 Are you in need of the new car?
 But not in need of the finance people talking about a million products that seem the same but are slightly different and way too confusing?

 Meet Kahlia, Will and Mark, who all feel the same but have discovered, there’s 3 main products you need worry about – Lease, hire purchase and chattel mortgage.
 Kahlia has just set up a new super successful fashion business and has decided to take out a lease.
 Kahlia believes this is the best product for her because she doesn’t need a deposit as all her equity is tied to her new business and the repayments are tax deductible in full meaning her business can minimise it’s tax.
 The only slight bummer is that at the end of the lease period, although you can usually keep it, the car may go back to the financier but like most business owners, Kahlia can just lease a new car, and in her business you gotta keep with the latest and greatest in style anyway.